Hamburg Open 20th to 28th July 2019

 A premiere: The European Championship of Tennis Professionals

 For the first time this year at the Hamburg Open, the European Champion of Tennis Professionals will be crowned at the same time.
-What was previously reserved for juniors and seniors will now also be played on profile level for the first time.
+What was previously reserved for juniors and seniors will now also be played on professional level for the first time.
 In the week before the Hamburg Open, the first U21 European Championship will also take place in Hamburg.
 The possibility of a women's European Championship in the future is also being considered.
-The sports senator of the Hanseatic city found some forward-looking words: "I am very pleased that the new organisers want to further develop the oldest German tennis tournament with a lot of ambition and personal passion and thus maintain it in Hamburg in the long term.
-The great tradition of top international tennis at the Rothenbaum will be led into a successful future with the Hamburg Open as the European Championship.
+The sports senator of the Hanseatic city found some promising words: "I am very pleased that the new organisers want to develop the oldest German tennis tournament with a lot of ambition and personal passion and thus maintain it in Hamburg for the long term.
+The great tradition of top international tennis at the Rothenbaum will lead into a successful future with the Hamburg Open as the European Championship.
 The Hamburg Open will certainly be a real highlight for all sports enthusiasts in Hamburg".

 Major names as guests in Hamburg

 This year you can expect the best field of participants of the last ten years at the Hamburg Open.
 The German number one Alexander "Sascha" Zverev returns to his hometown for the tournament.
 By personal invitation of the organizers the world's number five received a wildcard to finally be back in Hamburg after three years.
 Zverev is already the third top ten player to have given his approval for the Hamburg Open 2019, alongside the Austrian French Open finalist Dominic Thiem (ATP 4) and the Italian Fabio Fognini (ATP 10).
 But also tennis professionals of the German scene will be at the start.
 Germany's number two Jan-Lennard Struff, evergreen Philipp Kohlschreiber and top talent Rudi Molleker (on wildcard) will also compete at the Rothenbaum.